parrt/msds689/projects/oohtable/oohtable.md

 To evaluate your projects, we will run the unit tests.
 The unit tests I have provided for you test all of the functions described above, except for the "keys can be any kind of object" part.
 Because they all use the index notation, `table[key]`, you should get `__setitem__` and `__getitem__` working first.

 I have created a small hidden test for your hashtable.
-Make sure you test performance is O(1) even on big hashtables.
+Make sure your test performance is O(1) even on big hashtables.

 We will grade in a binary fashion (works or doesn't) because you have most of the known tests.
 Each failed test costs you 5%.
 Each failed hidden test costs you 3%.